-Realistically the Sleeve Gastrectomy can help you lose 50 - 60% of your excess weight, whilst the Bypass can result in 60 - 70% excess weight loss at 12 -18 months.
+Realistically the Sleeve Gastrectomy can help you lose 50 - 60% of your excess weight, whilst a Gastric Bypass can result in 60 - 70% excess weight loss at 12 -18 months.
 However, it is not unknown for Sleeve patients to do just as well as Bypass patients.

 2. How quickly do I wish to lose weight?

-For most people with the Bypass and Sleeve gastrectomy, weight loss is immediate and quick for the first 6 - 9 months then slows and stabilizes between 12- 18 months after surgery.
+For most people with a Bypass and Sleeve gastrectomy, weight loss is immediate and quick for the first 6 - 9 months then slows and stabilizes between 12- 18 months after surgery.